amurphy181/BlackjackProject/README.md

 ## Blackjack Project

 ### Overview
-This is a Blackjack simulator.
+This is a Blackjack simulator, simple in scope but effective in usefulness.

 ### Topics
 * Object-oriented design